-Images: Before we actually are going to walk from point A to point B, a perceptual image is always created of a latent action trajectory shape along which all dimensions of the entire body will be able to reach point B successfully.
-Within these images, you can personally confirm the fact that only the body fills in this action trajectory shape, and therefore only the body fulfills the essence of the task.
-In which it can also be observed that the entire body moves like a marble in a marble run, and in doing so, the current position P (0) of the body (red) always marks the exact separation between the manifest (yellow) and the latent (blue) parts.
-When, within the perceptual image of the action trajectory, almost no latent positions P remain c.q. when the tau-value approaches zero, the action will be finalized.
-The movements of the body must then be adjusted in such a way that it neatly ends, for example, at a garden door and does not collide with it.
+Images: Before we actually move a boat from point A to point B, a perceptual image is always created of a latent action trajectory shape along which all dimensions of the boat will be able to reach point B successfully.
+Within these images, you can personally confirm the fact that only the boat fulfills the essence of the task.
+In which it can also be observed that the boat moves like a marble in a marble run, and in doing so, the current position P (0) of the boat (red) always marks the exact separation between the manifest (yellow) and the latent (blue) parts.
+When there are almost no latent positions P left within the perceptual image of the action trajectory shape c.q. when the tau-value approaches zero, the action will be finalized.
+At this point, the movements of the boat need to be adjusted so that it neatly ends up between the pillars of the bridge and doesn't collide with it.
 The disappearance of the latent part of the action trajectory shape can be perceived in two ways.
 One can observe how the yellow (manifest) part takes over the blue (latent) part of the action trajectory, or even more fundamentally, one can solely perceive at what speed the blue line segment disappears.